wfclark5/flockmtl/docs/docs/hybrid-search.md

 ---
-title: Fusion Functions
+title: Hybrid Search
-sidebar_position: 5
+sidebar_position: 6
 ---

-# Fusion Functions
+# Hybrid Search using FlockMTL
 ## Overview
-The fusion functions combine two or more numerical values (e.g., BM25 and embedding scores) into a single, unified relevance score.
-These functions are ideal for hybrid search cases where scores from multiple scoring systems are combined to produce the best-fit result.
-Rank-based functions calculate a combined score based on each document's position when compared to other documents from best to worst (ranking).
-Score-based functions calculate a combined score based on each document's scores.
-Please note that all input scores must already be normalized.

-# Table of Contents

-Below is a quick overview to help you navigate with ease through the documentation.
-You can click on any of the links to jump to the relevant section.
+FlockMTL provides a set of fusion functions that allow you to combine multiple scoring systems into a single, unified relevance score.
+This is particularly useful in hybrid search scenarios where you want to leverage the strengths of different scoring methods (e.g., BM25 and embedding scores) to produce the best-fit result.
+To achieve that, FlockMTL offers two types of fusion functions: rank-based and score-based.

 import TOCInline from '@theme/TOCInline';